-The internship training period runs for a period of 8 months from either January through September or July through March, with a two month of overlap of training periods.
-Weekly hours will range from 35-40 hours per week, with no more than 40 hours on-duty within a given week.
-Each music therapy intern's (MTI) work schedule will be created in collaboration with the supervisors based on several factors, including the hours and skills required for completion of internship as identified in the individualized training plan.
+The internship training period runs for a period of 8 months from either January through September or July through March, with a two-month overlap of training periods.
+Weekly hours range from 35-40 hours per week, with no more than 40 hours on duty within a given week.
+Each music therapy intern's (MTI) work schedule is created in collaboration with the supervisors based on several factors, including the hours and skills required for completion of internship as identified in the individualized training plan.

-Hours will be divided into clinical hours (music therapy sessions) and non-clinical hours (documentation, individual and group supervision, in-service training, internship assignments {e.g., journaling, reading, practicing}, travel time) and may include some evening and weekend hours.
-Each schedule will be unique to the caseload developed over the course of the internship.
-The intern will be responsible for maintaining a weekly hours log.
-The Supervising Therapist and Internship Director will review the log periodically and sign off on it at the end of the internship.
+Hours are divided into clinical hours (music therapy sessions) and non-clinical hours (documentation, individual and group supervision, in-service training, internship assignments {e.g., journaling, reading, practicing}, travel time) and may include some evening and weekend hours.
+Each schedule is unique to the caseload developed over the course of the internship.
+The intern is responsible for tracking their hours through Minute7, the online tracking software used by all employees.
+The Supervising Therapists and Internship Director review the intern hours periodically to ensure progress toward the AMTA requirements.

-It is expected that MTIs will organize their free time productively, to allow for practicing, reading, special assignments, etc.
+It is expected that MTIs organize their free time productively, to allow for practicing, reading, special assignments, etc.

 During the orientation period, which lasts 6-8 weeks, interns spend time participating in sessions conducted by RMTS music therapists, gradually transitioning from observing to assisting, co-leading, and leading with support, including opportunities to verbally process the sessions with the therapists as well as to begin doing documentation.
-In addition to observations, the intern will participate in orientation training designed to assist in acclimating to the environment, culture, and other professional expectations at Roman Music Therapy Services.
-Interns will also participate in training on AMTA documents (including National Roster Internship Guidelines, Standards for Education and Clinical Training, Standards of Clinical Practice, Professional Competencies, Code of Ethics, Scope of Music Therapy Practice, and organizational structure).
+In addition to observations, the intern participates in orientation training designed to assist in acclimating to the environment, culture, and other professional expectations at Roman Music Therapy Services.
+Interns also participate in training on AMTA documents (including National Roster Internship Guidelines, Standards for Education and Clinical Training, Standards of Clinical Practice, Professional Competencies, Code of Ethics, Scope of Music Therapy Practice, and organizational structure).

-By the beginning of the 3rd month, the intern assumes responsibility for their caseload, which will include a combination of individual and group sessions, some of which the intern will lead independently and others which will be co-leading formats.
-Interns spend approximately 20-25 hours per week in sessions, with the remaining time on duty dedicated to documentation, practicing, reading, journaling, in-service training, and supervision.
+By the beginning of the 3rd month, the intern assumes responsibility for their caseload, which will include a combination of individual and group sessions, some of which the intern leads independently and others which are co-leading formats.
+Interns spend approximately 18-20 hours per week in sessions, with the remaining time on duty dedicated to documentation, practicing, reading, journaling, in-service training, and supervision.
 In addition to processing session work and clinical and professional skills development, in-service and supervision topics may include discussion of assigned readings, structured listening exercises, discussion of philosophical and theoretical considerations of the work of music therapists, and professional advocacy.
-Interns will receive an average of four hours per week of observation and feedback with supervisors, in addition to their weekly individual supervision with their primary supervisor.
+Interns receive an average of four hours per week of observation and feedback with supervisors and other team members, in addition to their weekly individual supervision with their primary supervisor.